Colorado Springs Festival of Lights Parade back after year off due to COVID - KRDO

 The parade begins at 5:50 p.m.
 Saturday.
 The procession is on Tejon Street, from St. Vrain Street to Vermijo Avenue.
 Below is a map of the parade and road closures in the area.

-According to organizers, they expect to see roughly 60,000 in attendance.
+Organizers expect to see roughly 60,000 in attendance, boosted by good weather.
 People are encouraged to arrive early to find parking and a place to sit.

+"I think it'd be a good idea to get down there around 4 o'clock and watch the tuba Christmas at Acacia Park," said Terry Collinson, the parade's executive director.
+"There's 100 tuba players playing Christmas carols.
+And if you don't do that, I would certainly be down there by five."

 On-street metered parking will be available on all open roads.
 Organizers say there are five nearby parking garages available for attendees.
 The three garages that are city parking garages will be available for $1 per hour.
 The parking garages are located below: